The Grand Teton's Upper Exum Climbing Route

 Friction-Pitch Bypass Chimney on right (PNG at far left)

 While the FP Bypass Chimney is the easier than taking the Jern & Friction Pitch when dry, there are some loose rocks in the chimney which require your attention.
 The loose rocks in the chimney are mostly by your feet.
-They are a real safety hazard.
+They're a real safety hazard.
 There are plenty of solid handholds.
 Also, the bypass may not be a good travel line early in the season when there's a mix of ice and snow.

 The exit to your left (west) involves moving into a smaller parallel chimney.
 It's above you and slightly hidden.
-There is a small ledge system that gets you to the parallel chimney.
+There's a small ledge system that gets you to the parallel chimney.
 You can also climb a more direct line to the parallel chimney and skip the ledge.
 You need to be there.

 Let's finally look at the most common route up the ridge.
 The Jern Dihedral to the Friction Pitch.